booeje/Assignment/README.md

 ## Automation for developers

 * now when your changed are ready for production run this playbook to update production (but first update with yor repo sttings)

+## Reflections and things to do
+I'm actually not completely happy with this solution Due to the fact that it took me forever to find out that nodejs 8 caused errors with ghost and i didn't had the time to fully automate the ghost installation.(no solution on galaxy that could be used)
+But the crontab is actually nice though :) to improve this, i Would fully automate the install and use roles, to make a better overview anyhow I'm not yet a master in Ansible, but give me a Python challenge :)

+Best regards Bo Jensen